V-Rajasekar/README/Apache Kafka_CheatSheet.md

 ### Reset consumer offset  to latest
 #### Reset offset to the latest (preview)
 >kafka-consumer-groups --bootstrap-server \<hostname\>:9092 ProfileChanged-topic --group ProfileSync-bo --reset-offsets --to-latest
-`The above command allows you to preview the (new)resetOffset appending --execut`
+`The above command allows you to preview the (new)resetOffset appending --execute is the one acutally reset the offset`
 #### Reset offset to the earliest
 >kafka-consumer-groups --bootstrap-server \<hostname\>:9092 --topic no.norwegian.profile.event.ProfileChanged --group profile-sync-amadeus --reset-offsets --to-earliest --execute
 #### Reset offset to a given offset